-Are you aware of the resolution and bottleneck effect on PC performance?
-In this article, we will explore how the resolution is set to avoid bottlenecks in PC for better performance.
+Are you aware of the resolution bottleneck and its effect on PC performance?
+Below, we will explore how the resolution is set to avoid bottlenecks in PC for better performance.

-Different resolutions affect CPU and GPU performance, which,in turn, effects the overall system.
-So, we will discuss the resolution relationship with a bottleneck.
-Optimizing the system is important for enhancing your gaming experience.
+Different resolutions affect CPU and GPU performance, which, in turn, affects the overall system.
+So, we will discuss the relationship between the resolution and a bottleneck.
+Optimizing the system is essential for enhancing your gaming experience.

 The most common gaming resolutions are: